Dire Wolf - Decoded Information from Radio Emissions for Windows Or Linux Fans

 - Beaconing for yourself or other nearby entities.

-- Very flexible Digipeating with routing between dual ports.
+- Very flexible Digipeating with routing and filtering between up to 6 ports.

 - APRStt gateway - converts touch tone sequences to APRS objects.